DontTalkJustTravel

 • Shadows near old forts

-• Figures seen late at night on historic streets
+• Figures “seen late” on historic streets

-👉 Haunted Santo Domingo
+👉 Haunted Santo Domingo (full guide)

 Old San Juan, Puerto Rico 🇵🇷

-Vibe: Mystical, religious, ocean-washed
+Vibe: Mystical, religious, ocean-washed.

 Why it stands out: